-Nurse anesthesia students are to adhere to the ADU policy on academic integrity that is contained in the ADU Academic Catalog.
+Nurse anesthesia students are to adhere to the AHU policy on academic integrity that is contained in the AHU Academic Catalog.
 Students are expected to exhibit high levels of integrity in all activities.
-ADU reserves the right to deny admission to or remove students from the University or any academic program if they have a record of misconduct or demonstrate behavior that would jeopardize their professional performance.
+AHU reserves the right to deny admission to or remove students from the University or any academic program if they have a record of misconduct or demonstrate behavior that would jeopardize their professional performance.
 Students are responsible for being familiar with this policy and abiding by it.

 Students must bring their laptops to all didactic classes, as instructional units such as quizzes, tests, and class activities require computer access.
 It is the student’s responsibility to know how to operate and to maintain his/her computer in functioning order.
 Test, quiz, or assignment schedules and scores will not be adjusted due to computers not brought to the class site or maintained in working condition.